sharma-nav1729/IIP-CPI-WPI-Dashboard/README.md

-# IIP-CPI-WPI-Dashboard
-Interactive dashboards for IIP, CPI, and WPI data with real-time updates.

 # 📊 IIP-CPI-WPI Dashboard

 This project aims to develop **interactive, real-time dashboards** for tracking and visualizing key Indian economic indices: